gradle/gradle/design-docs/managed-model.md

 1. Should we require that types that are designed to be managed model elements be annotated?
 2. Do we need to consider non identity based equals/hashCode at this time?

-### Implementations
+### Managed types

 - Mix DSL and Groovy methods into managed type implementations.
     - Add DSL and Groovy type coercion for enums, closures, files, etc
     - Missing property and method error messages use public type instead of implementation type.
 - Add Java API for type coercion
-- Support parameterized non-collection types as managed types:
+- Support parameterized non-collection types as managed types
+- Read only views should not strongly reference backing node once the view has been fully realized.

 ### Collections